energysistem/manuals/39974-BZ1/en/06-main_functions.md

 ### Changing play mode

 When you turn on the device, pairing mode will start automtically.
 To change into "line in" mode, you only need to connect the audio cable (included) to the "line in" connection (9).
 Press the menu button (5) to switch between different playback modes.
-When "line in" mode is selected, the led indicator (7) change its color to green.
+When "line in" mode is selected, the led indicator (7) changes its color to green.
 </quick_guide>

 ### Charging the battery